-- This Character Assessment was undertaken as part of the continuous updating of the Bishop's Castle Town Plan (BCTP), a Community Led Plan which was adopted by the Town Council in 2016.
+- 1. This Character Assessment was undertaken as part of the continuous updating of the Bishop's Castle Town Plan (BCTP), a Community Led Plan which was adopted by the Town Council in 2016.
 Its intention is also to inform policies of the nascent Neighbourhood Development Plan (NDP) which was commissioned by the Town Council and commenced in February 2019. - 2.
 The two plans sit side by side.
 The BCTP covers a wide range of topics including transport and the environment whereas the NDP relates to specific planning matters only.
 Both plans however are recognised by the Localism Act of 2011 and by Shropshire Council's Development Plan and Core Strategy Policies as having a key role in relation to development proposals. - 3.
 At the 14 February 2019 community meeting, where the draft Neighbourhood Development Plan Vision and policy themes were agreed, it was decided that the NDP should contain a policy on design that would apply to future development in the town centre and Conservation Area. - 4.
 A review of Shropshire Council's Development Plan policies reveals that the NDP could add value to existing policies.
-The Development Plan consists of the Shropshire Council Site Allocations and Management of Development (SAMDev) Plan (adopted 17 December 2015) and the Shropshire Council Site Allocations and Management of Development (SAMDev) Plan (March 2011). - 5.
+The Development Plan includes the Shropshire Local Development Framework, Adopted Core Strategy, March 2011 and the Shropshire Council Site Allocations and Management of Development (SAMDev) Plan, which was adopted in December 2015. - 5.
 SAMDev MD21 requires development to respond positively to local design aspirations, wherever possible, both in terms of visual appearance and how a place functions, as set out in Community Led Plans, Town or Village Design Statements, Neighbourhood Plans and Place Plans. - 6.
-SAMDev MD2 also requires development to contribute to and respect locally distinctive or valued character and existing amenity value by:

-i.
-Responding appropriately to the form and layout of existing development and the way it functions, including mixture of uses, streetscape, building heights and lines, scale, density, plot sizes and local patterns of movement;

-ii.
-Reflecting locally characteristic architectural design and details, such as building materials, form, colour and texture of detailing, taking account of their scale and proportion;
+SAMDev MD2 also requires development to contribute to and respect locally distinctive or valued character and existing amenity value by: - i.
+Responding appropriately to the form and layout of existing development and the way it functions, including mixture of uses, streetscape, building heights and lines, scale, density, plot sizes and local patterns of movement; - ii.
+Reflecting locally characteristic architectural design and details, such as building materials, form, colour and texture of detailing, taking account of their scale and proportion; - iii.

-iii.
 Protecting, conserving and enhancing the historic context and character of heritage assets, their significance and setting, in accordance with MD13; and